Byzantine–Sasanian War of 602–628: Byzantine assault on Persia

 Heraclius offered peace to Khosrow, presumably in 624, threatening otherwise to invade Iran, but Khosrow rejected the offer.
-On March 25, 624, Heraclius left Constantinople to attack the Persian heartland.
-He willingly abandoned any attempt to secure his rear or his communications with the sea, marching through Armenia and modern Azerbaijan to assault the core Persian lands directly.
-According to Walter Kaegi, Heraclius led an army of no more than 40,000, and most likely between 20,000–24,000.
+On 25 March 624, Heraclius left Constantinople to attack the Persian heartland.
+He willingly abandoned any attempt to secure his rear or his communications with the sea, marching through Armenia to assault the core Persian lands directly.
+According to Walter Kaegi, Heraclius led an army of no more than 40,000, and most likely between 20,000 and 24,000.
 Before journeying to the Caucasus, he recovered Caesarea in Cappadocia, in defiance of the earlier letter that Khosrow had sent him.

 Heraclius advanced along the Araxes River, destroying Persian-held Dvin, the capital of Armenia, and Nakhchivan.
 At Ganzaka, Heraclius met Khosrow's army, some 40,000 strong.
-Using loyal Arabs, he captured and killed some of Khosrow's guards, leading to the disintegration of the Persian army.
+With the help of loyal Arabs, he captured and killed some of Khosrow's guards, leading to the disintegration of the Persian army.
 Heraclius then destroyed Adur Gushnasp, the famous Zoroastrian fire temple at Takht-i-Suleiman.
-Heraclius' raids went as far as the Gayshawan, a residence of Khosrow in Adurbadagan.
+Heraclius's raids went as far as the Gayshawan, a residence of Khosrow in Adurbadagan.

 Heraclius wintered in Caucasian Albania, gathering forces for the next year.
 Khosrow was not content to let Heraclius quietly rest in Albania.
-He sent three armies, commanded by Shahrbaraz, Shahin, and Shahraplakan, to try to trap and destroy Heraclius' forces.
+He sent three armies, commanded by Shahrbaraz, Shahin, and Shahraplakan, to try to trap and destroy Heraclius's forces.
 Shahraplakan retook lands up as far as Siwnik, aiming to capture the mountain passes.
-Shahrbaraz was sent to block Heraclius' retreat through Caucasian Iberia, and Shahin was sent to block the Bitlis Pass.
+Shahrbaraz was sent to block Heraclius's retreat through Caucasian Iberia, and Shahin was sent to block the Bitlis Pass.
 Heraclius, planning to engage the Persian armies separately, spoke to his worried Lazic, Abasgian, and Iberian allies and soldiers, saying: "Do not let the number of our enemies disturb us.
 For, God willing, one will pursue ten thousand."